aanandr/azure-docs/articles/aks/monitor-and-visualize-with-NPM.md

 | where TimeGenerated > ago(5h)
 | where Name contains "npm_"
 ```
-### Viewing in Grafana Dashboard
+### Viewing Azure Monitor for containers data in Grafana Dashboard
-Set up your Grafana Server and configure a Log Analytics Data Source as described [here](CI-grafana-setup).
-Then, import our [Grafana Dashboard with a Log Analytics backend](CI-grafana-dashboard) into your Grafana Labs.
+Set up your Grafana Server and configure a Log Analytics Data Source as described [here](https://grafana.com/grafana/plugins/grafana-azure-monitor-datasource).
+Then, import our [Grafana Dashboard with a Log Analytics backend](https://grafana.com/grafana/dashboards/10956) into your Grafana Labs.

 The dashboard has visuals very similar to the Azure Workbook.
+You can add panels to chart & visualize NPM metrics from InsightsMetrics table.

 ## Quick Setup for Prometheus Server
-Some users may choose to collect metrics with a Prometheus Server instead of Azure's native Container Insights.
+Some users may choose to collect metrics with a Prometheus Server instead of Azure's native Azure Monitor for containers.
 You merely need to add two jobs to your scrape config to collect NPM metrics.

 To install a simple Prometheus Server, add this helm repo on your cluster
 ```